httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Full Coverage using rsa-pss-sha512

-This example covers all applicable in `test-request` (including the content type and length) plus many derived components, again using the `rsa-pss-sha512` algorithm.
+This example covers all applicable message components in `test-request` (including the content type and length) plus many derived components, again using the `rsa-pss-sha512` algorithm.
 Note that the `Host` header field is not covered because the `@authority` derived component is included instead.

 The corresponding signature base is: